 Fifty years ago, you never wanted to mention getting a deal on something or buying second-hand.
 Now, it's something to brag about.
 A popular song made it even cooler to thrift shop and "pop tags."
 It's completely snazzy to "wear your grandpa's clothes," but you can find so much more at the shops.
 More often than not, you will get compliments on a thrift find over a new good.

 Goods today are cheap, low-quality, outsourced, and extremely over-inflated in price.
 The sweatshop clothing presented now already has threads ripping at the seams, thinned-out cheap polyester is the main textile, and buttons will break off.
 Who likes to have pangs of guilt for supporting that system where we are both the slave and slave driver?
 And then you might have to pay to have the item fixed.
 Low cost is the obvious reason to go, but there are other less obvious benefits.

 1. Great quality - The fact that it has survived wear and wash and winds up at the thrift shop for you to enjoy is a testament of quality.
 You'll notice, especially with vintage, thicker cotton or linen, double stitching, durable buttons, and leather goods.
-A new Chinese-made can opener broke the very first second I used it - the $.10 old-time one has worked for years.
+A new Chinese-made can opener can break the first time using it - that $.10 old-time one might work forever.
 Look for heavier, older models of kitchen gear.
 Older appliances are easier to fix and have longer cords!

 2. Prepping Gear - Put catalogs and website orders on hold for now.
 You want top quality for a few federal reserve notes?
 This is where you go first!
 It might take digging and time, but for the cost you might have quite the haul of non-ammo, non-food goods by the end of the year.